lame-impala/params_ready/README.md

 The `#unwrap` method uses standard naming scheme and there is no way to modify this behaviour.
-For full control over how output is created, use `#for_output` method defined on `HashParameter`.
+For full control over how output is created, use `#for_output` method defined on `StructParameter`.
 It allows for format and restriction to be passed in to express particular intent.
 It also has the helpful property that it never returns `nil` even in situations where `#unwrap` would; it returns empty hash instead.